Primitive types such as int or

 Let’s look at how this works under the hood.

-field of the private key extracts the
+The data field of the private key extracts the

 underlying bignum integers: